hablapps/LensStateIsYourFather/README.md

   }
 ```

-In the next section, we will prove it right, both informally and formally (via
+Right now, we can't guarantee that the result of an invocation to `ms_2_ln`
+yields a very well-behaved lens.
+Indeed, the only fact that we can say about
+this definition is that it compiles (and that's saying a lot).
+Thereby, our
+mission consists on proving that the resulting lens is lawful.
+We'll do so in
-Coq).
-Later, in the concluding section, we'll argue why this proof is so
+the next section.
+Later, in the concluding section, we'll argue why this proof
-important to us.
+is so important to us.

 ## 2. Proof of Paternity